openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 -50 ... +50: Offsets the measured temp by -5,0°C ... +5,0°C

 128: External temp sensor will be used for regulation.
-The following option values may be configured, in addition to values in the range -50 to 50 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|